 While the cost of office furniture was once the primary driving force of all office design.
 Today there’s a massive shift towards dynamic spaces and appropriate design.
 So it’s much more important to have a modern workplace that is both cost-effective and comfortable.

 You can expect to see more seating designs with headrests and adjustable arms, standing height desks and footrests.
 There's also a desire to incorporate more durable materials such as metal finishes, tempered glass and rustic wood.

-However, quality design office doesn’t necessarily mean high cost.
-Successfully designed office spaces unite the concepts of both form and function and are able to create a professional and aesthetically pleasing work environment.
+However, quality design office doesn’t surely mean high cost.
+Successfully designed office spaces unite the concepts of both form and function.
+And are able to create a professional and aesthetically pleasing work environment.
 As we spend a large portion of our lives in an office, it’s imperative to have high quality in its every aspect.
 It needs to be a place where employees want to be and where they feel comfortable and inspired.
 A great office interior can make a huge difference both for the business and its employees as it has the power to breathe in new life into a company and transform the workspace into an engaging environment.

 Open concept workspace

 The open-concept office layout is reflective of the modern worker that is no longer an isolated unit but rather a productive and communicative part of a larger group.
 There's a more likely approach in commercial design that is transforming closed-off workspaces with cubicles and partitions into a circular space with open workstations that allow communication, concert and knowledge transfer.